How to care for and propagate Graptopetalum superbumGraptopetalum superbum care and propagation informationPin

 Cuttings

 To grow Graptopetalum superbum from cuttings, use a sterile, sharp knife or pair of scissors.
-Remove a leaf from the main plant, and allow it to callous for several days before placing it on well-draining soil.
+Remove a rosette from main plant, and allow it to callous for several days before placing it on well-draining soil.
 Water whenever the soil has dried out completely.

 Leaves